John Kingshott of Greatham, Hampshire, England

 Click here for a four-generation descendancy report for John Kingshott.
 It is privatised as there may still be some people living on this tree.
 Therefore, for data protection reasons, those people are simply shown as "Living".

-If my theory as to the ancestry of John's grandfather is correct (see here) then John Kingshott would have been my 3rd cousin five times removed.
+John Kingshott would have been my 3rd cousin five times removed.